matloughnane/matloughnane.github.io/_posts/2021-05-04-simple-butter-chicken.md

 5. Add the 6 cloves of sliced garlic
 6. Add water to the pot if necessary to get the fond off the bottom.
 7. Cook for 3 minutes until vegetables or soft.
 8. Add all the spices to the mix.
-Cumin (9g), Garam Masala (14g), Cumin (8g), Tumeric (10g) and cook for a further 2 minutes.
+Cumin (9g), Garam Masala (14g), Paprika (8g), Tumeric (10g) and cook for a further 2 minutes.
-9. Add the cup of tomatoes, then add the water
+9. Add the can of tomatoes, then add the water
 10. Let it simmer for 5-8 minutes until it's reduced by 30%
 11. Add the chicken back to the pan - let it simmer for another 3-5 minutes
 12. Add the 250ml of cream.